Three Delicious Desserts You Can Bake in Less Than 10 Minutes

 - Bake for 7 to 10 minutes or until the edges of the biscuits begin to crisp up.

-- Next, mix together the butter and cream cheese until fully combined.
+- Next, mix the butter and cream cheese until fully combined.
 Add the vanilla extract.
-Slowly mix in the powdered sugar until fully mixed together.
+Slowly mix in the powdered sugar until fully mixed.

 - Spread over the cooled cookies.